jhilberdink/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+I completed my analysis with very little difficulty.
+The analysis of outcomes based on goals required attention to detail to ensure that the correct pivot table fields are populated.
+The analysis of outcomes based on goals required a number of =COUNTIFS functions to count the correct number of successful, failed, and canceled campaigns for each funding goal range, and these need to be entered precisely.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?